jentery/mdia200v7/index.md

 Before class, please read the "Fandom" handout.

-*Today is the last session covered by Worksheet 3, which is due by Thursday, December 3rd.*
+*Today is the last session covered by Worksheet 3, which is due by Monday, November 30th.*

 ## M Nov.
 30: Preservation

 Before class, please read the "Preservation" handout.

+*Worksheet 3 is due today.*

 ## Th Dec.
 3: Before You Make a Thing

 Before class, please read the "Before You Make a Thing" handout.

-*Worksheet 3 is due today.*

 no exit ticket today